 Cats find licking to be quite soothing.
 As a result, licking an open wound will feel good.
 It eases pain, and provides a comforting sensation.

 We’re not advocating leaving your cat in pain.
 If a small amount of licking helps, then stand by.
-Cats will also still need to groom themselves.
+Cats till need to groom themselves.

 You’ll have to be observant and ready to step in when it goes too far, though.
-If your cat shows any signs of thinning hair or red skin, they’re licking too much.
+If your cat shows any signs of thinning hair or red skin, then he’s licking too much.

-Once your cat gets a taste for licking, they’ll keep at it.
-They’ll likely continue long after the injury has healed, as it’s become a habit.
+Once your cat gets a taste for licking, he’ll keep at it.
+He’ll likely continue long after the injury has healed, as it’s become a habit.
 This risks re-opening the wound.

 This feels good at the moment, but it causes many longer-term issues.
-Keep an eye on your cat, and help them stay healthy.
+Keep an eye on your cat, and help him to stay healthy.

 My Cat is Licking an Open Wound Raw